 As well as discussing fertility treatment options, your GP may also ask questions related to your reproductive health and if you have any known medical conditions that may have an impact on your fertility.
 You may be able to access some initial investigations, which could include a blood test during your cycle to check if you are ovulating and an ultrasound scan to assess your ovaries, fallopian tubes and uterus if you were assigned female at birth.

 Unfortunately and frustratingly the NHS doesn’t routinely offer treatment for those that need a surrogate in order to conceive, which is particularly troubling for many LGBTQ+ patients.
 However it may be worth still discussing this with your GP as some area guidelines say surrogacy is ‘not normally’ funded – hence there may be room for exceptions to be made.

 What fertility treatments are available on the NHS for LGBTQ+ couples or individuals?

 In a number of areas in order to access funded fertility care on the NHS, you would need to complete six cycles of self-funded intrauterine insemination (IUI)1.
 Females who have not become pregnant after 6 cycles of IUI undertaken in a clinical setting should be referred for further assessment and possible treatment, if eligible in your area.
-Some CCGs fund up to 6 cycles of artificial insemination.
+Some ICBs fund up to 6 cycles of artificial insemination.
 However, some areas require 12 cycles of self-funded IUI before any access to fertility treatment on the NHS.
 This can be a large financial expense – so it’s very important to know the requirements and eligibility criteria in your area.
 If you’ve completed 12 cycles of IUI without achieving a pregnancy, in-vitro fertilisation (IVF) could be considered the next treatment option.
-CCGs will not routinely fund the cost of donor sperm, but can fund the associated treatment at the clinic.
+ICBs will not routinely fund the cost of donor sperm, but can fund the associated treatment at the clinic.